Machine Learning with Multitype Protected Attributes: Intersectional Fairness through Regularisation: Details on model performance metrics

 \subsection{Details on hypothesis tests for independence}

 When we use hypothesis tests to calibrate $\lambda$, we proceed as follows.
 After training the model on the subtraining set, we apply the test on the validation set and record the corresponding $p$-value for each candidate $\lambda$.
 We then choose the \emph{smallest} $\lambda$ for which the null of independence cannot be rejected, i.e., $p \ge \alpha$ for a chosen threshold $\alpha$.
 This keeps regularisation as weak as possible, thereby minimising the accuracy trade-off, while still achieving statistical (mutual) independence between the model predictions and the protected attributes.
 Below, we provide the details of the hypothesis tests. \begin{enumerate} \item \underline{Distance correlation $\chi^2$-test}: This test was developed by \citet{shen2022chi}.
-It is based on the distance correlation, which is a standardised version of the distance covariance.
-Let $\mathbf{x}$ and $\mathbf{y}$ be the corresponding sample of $\mathbf{X}$ and $\mathbf{Y}$ with size $n$.
+It is based on the distance correlation, which is a standardised version of the distance covariance as discussed in Appendix \ref{apx:dcov}.
+Let $(\mathbf{x},\mathbf{y})$ be the corresponding sample of size $n$ of $(\mathbf{X}, \mathbf{Y})$.
 The distance correlation is defined as:

 and is set to $0$ if the denominator is not a positive real number.
 This test is used to test the hypothesis stated in Equation \eqref{eq:hyp_joint} and the $p$-value is computed as:

 \item \underline{Permutation test \citep{szekely2009brownian, chakraborty2019distance}}: There are two types of permutation tests that can be used to assess statistical dependence in our setting.
 The first type tests the independence between the model predictions and the joint distribution of the protected attributes, as stated in Equation~\eqref{eq:hyp_joint}.
 This is achieved by permuting the protected attribute samples randomly, generating datasets consistent with the null hypothesis of independence between the model predictions and the protected attributes.